Wind Farms in Western New York

 June 1, 2008

-National Grid provides a map of utility scale wind projects proposed in NY for 2007.
-The New York State Independent Operator provides a list of electricity grid interconnection applications that includes about 100 wind plants pending as of August 28, 2007.
+National Grid provides a map of utility scale wind projects proposed in NY for 2007Savewesternny.org provides a more up-to-date map of project proposals in NY.
 Western New York and the North Country are targeted for the greatest concentration of new wind power plants.

 The western New York Town of Bethany impaneled a very talented group of local residents to study "the possible ramifications of the placement of [commercial wind energy conversion systems] within the Town.
 The town used a 12-month moratorium, which it found necessary to extend by six more months, to allow the study committee to prepare a report on what they learned.
 The Report from the Bethany Wind Turbine Study Committee (2.2MB download) is a balanced, thoughtful analysis of pro's and con's.
 Every town should have such a committee.
 If they do, thanks to Bethany their committee can build on this work and add the findings of new research as it becomes available.